 Rise early if you wish to return to the citadel (gates open at 06:00) to catch the early morning light as the sun comes over Intipunku, or the Gateway of the Sun.
 Behold and marvel the Machu Picchu site, as you consider the location and the time period in which it was built, almost 600 years ago.
 There are several optional guided hikes in and around the site for the more active group members.
-At 8,836' Huayna Picchu, or Young Peak, offers an optional one-hour climb along a very steep, narrow and exposed trail ends at terraces and ruins on the mountain's top, providing an excellent, bird's-eve view of Machu Picchu.
-The route ascends steadily uphill approx 1.5 hours (850 ft) on a winding and sometimes exposed trail requiring hands for balance and to hold handrails on steeper sections.
-This trail has abrupt drops and exposure, so it's not recommended for anyone with a fear of heights or vertigo.
+Huchuy Picchu Mountain, departing from an access gate, a gradual uphill hike on a newly cleared trail about 30 min to a lookout point at 8,193 ft.
+At 8,836' Huayna Picchu, or Young Peak, offers an optional onehour climb along a very steep, narrow and exposed trail ends at terraces and ruins on the mountain's top, providing an excellent, bird's-eye view of Machu Picchu.
+The route ascends steadily uphill approx 1.5 hours (850 ft) on a winding and sometimes exposed trail that has abrupt drops and exposure, so it's not recommended for anyone with a fear of heights or vertigo.
 A nice less-crowded alternative hike is the Temple of the Moon (elev 7,220').
 After a 1.5-hours hilly hike on a shaded trail, you end at the mysterious, partially excavated ruins on the backside of Huayna Picchu.
-Later on, we will meet in town for lunch at the Sumag Hotel restaurant, one of the finest dining establishments in the region.
+Later on, we will meet in town for lunch at the Sumaq Hotel restaurant, one of the finest dining establishments in the region.
 Known for its inspirational Andean roots and its culinary legacy, this restaurant features gastronomic creations blending traditional and exotic ingredients from southern Peru.
 We recommend checking out the flavored veal stew cooked for boundless hours in a deliciously spicy marinade sauce, accompanied by Peruvian pumpkin.
 After lunch you'll catch the early afternoon Vistadome train for the 1.5-hour scenic journey back to Ollantaytambo.
 We'll receive you at the station and transfer you by private vehicle for 1.5 hours to the elegant and historical Casa Cartagena Hotel in Cusco (11,150') featuring oxygenated suites and complimentary coca tea to help adapt to the altitude of Cusco.
 Dinner is on your own to try the nearby El Tupay Restaurant at the deluxe Monasterio Hotel.
 This beautiful setting is perfect for a refined culinary experience, offering French-inspired dishes and bohemian nights with local singers.
 Chicha and Incanto Restaurants are other more informal options with Andean fusion cuisine and regional dishes, near the lively and lighted main square.
 No matter your choice, you'll end your day pleasantly before retiring for a good night's rest.
 (B,L)